top of page

 One final irritant

-There is a word I often hear spoken on the radio and on TV by broadcasters, politicians, and other professional spokespersons.
+I often hear a word spoken on the radio and TV by broadcasters, politicians, and other professional spokespersons.
 I also hear the word in person everywhere in my personal life.

-The word is the new "Um" and "Uh," except it is worse because it attempts to give the speaker an air of superiority, as if to say, "I'm correct even before I begin speaking."
+The word is the new "Um," except it's worse because it attempts to give the speaker an air of superiority, as if to say, "I'm correct even before I begin speaking."
 It's the introduction of an argument before presenting the argument.

 Person A: "The weather is hot today."